vonalven/vonalven.github.io/index.md

 ---

-From being a simple idea born inside the minds of two men, Brian Chesky and Joe Gebbia, unable to afford their rent to becoming one of the best vacation rental sites, Airbnb has come a long way.
-As a matter of fact, the “air” in Airbnb came as a result of Brian and Joe renting an air mattress on their living room floor.
+From being a simple idea born inside the minds of two men, Brian Chesky and Joe Gebbia, unable to afford their rent, to becoming one of the best vacation rental sites, AirBnb has come a long way.
+As a matter of fact, the “air” in AirBnb came as a result of Brian and Joe renting an air mattress on their living room floor.